missionpinball/mpf-docs/docs/machines/homebrew.md

 * [LISY Home (custom pinball version of LISY)](../hardware/lisy/index.md)
 * [Arduino Pinball Controller](../hardware/apc/index.md)

-P3-Roc and FAST are both commercial systems at a similar price point but features vary slightly so compare them wisely.
-OPP is an open source/open hardware project and much cheaper but expect to invest some more time into the hardware itself.
+FAST and Multimorphic are both commercial systems.
+OPP is an open source/open hardware project which is cheaper to buy, but barebones and requires some time and skill.
 CobraPin is based on OPP with the goal of making OPP more accessible and provides somewhat of an all-in-one solution.